 Diné College offers basic educational opportunities for students who need to work on their reading, writing, and mathematics skills.
-This Program also helps to prepare students for the GED® Test.
-For more information on this Program, call the Adult Education Program in Shiprock at 505-368-3563.
+This Program also helps to prepare students for High School Equivalency Tests.
+For more information on this Program, call the Adult Education Program in Shiprock at (505) 368-3563.